 7) Verify your identity.

 What Should You Consider When Choosing a Day Trading Platform?

 If you are wondering how to check the factors which we considered for this guide & research, follow the checklist below.
 We will also try to explain how you can verify these points yourself on a platform.

-Let’s start from the most important factors first.
+Let’s start with the most important factors first.